OctopusDeploy/blog/blog/2021-03/build-information-and-your-ci-cd-pipeline/index.md

 ## Configure the Issue Tracking integration

-As stated previously, the issue tracking for build information will not work until you configure the corresponding integration in Octopus Deploy.
+As mentioned, the issue tracking for build information will not work until you configure the corresponding integration in Octopus Deploy.
 For this demonstration, we need to configure the [Jira integration](https://octopus.com/docs/releases/issue-tracking/jira).

 1. Navigate to the **Configuration** tab in Octopus Deploy and click **Settings**.
 1. Click `Jira` and fill in the required information: